Finding Small Complete Subgraphs Efficiently: Introduction

 \paragraph{Our results.} We obtain the following results for the problem of finding small complete subgraphs of a given size.
 Each of our algorithms for deciding whether a graph contains a given complete subgraph (item (iii) below) also finds a suitable witness, if it exists.

 \begin{enumerate} [(i)] \itemsep 1pt

 \item We provide a new combinatorial algorithm for finding all triangles in a graph running in $O(m \alpha) = O(m^{3/2})$ time, where $\alpha= \alpha(G)$ is the graph arboricity (Algorithm \textsc{Hybrid} in Section~\ref{sec:hybrid}).
 We derive these worst-case bounds from first principles and with very simple proofs that do not rely on classic results due to Nash-Williams from the 1960s.
+We present also an experimental comparison of our new simple algorithm for finding all triangles with that of Chiba and Nishizeki.
+It shows that our algorithm is substantially faster in practice on all considered examples of real-world graphs.

 \item For every $n$, $b \leq n/2$ and a fixed $\ell \geq 3$, there exists a graph $G$ of order $n$ with $m$ edges and $\alpha(G) \leq b$ that has $\Omega(\alpha^{\ell-2} \cdot m)$ copies of $K_\ell$ (Lemma~\ref{lem:ell} in Section~\ref{sec:constructions}).
 As such, the dependency on $m$ and $\alpha$, in the running time $O(\alpha^{\ell-2} \cdot m)$ for listing all copies of $K_\ell$, is asymptotically tight.